 Highlights: Playful, Devoted, Intelligent

 The Volpini Italianos are descendants of the Spitz-type dogs, whose existence can be dated to 5,000 years back.
-During these ancient days, this breed was extremely popular among both Italian royalty as well as peasant farmers.
-They were versatile dogs.
+During these ancient days, this breed was extremely popular among both Italian royalty as well as common peasant farmers.
+Being versatile dogs, it’s easy to see why.

 However, the Volpini was traditionally used as watchdogs.
 They would bark to alert the much larger Mastiff-type guard dogs of potential intruders.
 But like many breeds, they declined in numbers in the 1960s.
 Breeders tried to revive the breed, but its original popularity was lost.